The Army and Navy Academy Difference

 Army and Navy Academy is firmly committed to our values of Honor, Integrity, Respect, Responsibility, Compassion, and Gratitude, and we fervently pledge to fulfill our mission of educating, mentoring, and developing good character and leadership in young men.

-A Cadet’s Experience at Army and Navy Academy is Shaped Around:
+The Army and Navy Academy experience is shaped around:

-Army and Navy Academy Cadets are uniquely prepared for leadership roles through our JROTC program.
-Cadets learn that leadership responsibility is earned based on knowledge, skills, and abilities; it is not something automatically granted because of age, size, or physical strength.
+Army and Navy Academy cadets are uniquely prepared for leadership roles through our JROTC program, a program designed to create good citizens.
+Cadets quickly learn that leadership responsibility is earned based on knowledge, skills, and abilities.